limecodes/gogameplay.io/README.md

     1) It would be great if, instead of returning the name of the carrier as a string, return the database reference.
 I would have to record the carriers by country that IP2Location returns

     2) It would be great if, when a new carrier is found from IP2Location, it can automatically store it in the database.

+    3) Serve the offers if a connection is detected where upon 'set' or on connection change